Fisher Building: Radio

 Designs called for two flagpoles atop the gilt roof.
 While they were installed, they were essentially unusable as a radio antenna was installed when one of the building's oldest tenants, radio station WJR, leased space in December 1928.
 On-air hosts often mention that broadcasts originate "from the golden tower of the Fisher Building."
 This was a requirement of the station's original lease in exchange for a nominal rent.
-Two other radio stations, WDVD-FM (the former WJR-FM) and WDRQ-FM, also have broadcast studios in the building.
+Two other radio stations, WDVD-FM (the former WJR-FM) and WUFL, also have broadcast studios in the building.

 In 1970, building employees discovered a storage room sealed with tape.
 None of the staff knew what the room contained or why it was sealed.
 When they located the key, they found the flags of 75 nations that apparently were created in 1928 and intended to be flown for foreign visitors.

 Fisher Theatre

-The building also is home to the Fisher Theatre, one of Detroit's oldest live theatre venues.
+The building is also home to the Fisher Theatre, one of Detroit's oldest live theatre venues.
 The theatre, designed by the Chicago-based architectural firm of Anker S. Graven & Arthur G. Mayger, originally featured a lavish Aztec-themed interior in the Mayan Revival style, and once had Mexican-Indian art, banana trees, and live macaws that its patrons could feed.
 After the Depression, the theatre operated primarily as a movie house until 1961.
 Originally containing 3,500 seats, the interior was renovated into a 2,089-seat playhouse that allowed for more spacious seating and lobbies for patrons at a cost of $3.5 million.
 The decor was changed to a simple mid-century design.